nasa/cumulus-integration-tests/README.md

 These tests run against AWS, so a Cumulus deployment is needed.
 Set up the deployment using the configurations in this repository.
 Deployment instructions are located [here](https://cumulus-nasa.github.io/docs/deployment.html).
 The dashboard is not needed for these tests.

+If you want to use an existing deployment or a different stack name, ensure to update `app/config.yml`, `iam/config.yml` and `deployer/config.yml`.

+When tests run, by default tests will use the AWS configuration defined in `aws-config.yml` to try and execute a workflow.
+These AWS configuration variables can be overriden with `aws-config.override.yml`

 Your default AWS credentials should be the same credentials used for the deployment.

 Tests are written and run with [jasmine](https://jasmine.github.io/setup/nodejs.html).